raiden808/wp_import_export_user/README.md

 Simple Export and Import of WordPress Users
 ==========

-A simple plugin to back up you users in a CSV file.
-With upload and download capability.
-If you're going to use it.
-Please use it on your staging or development area first.
+A simple plugin to back up you users in a CSV file with upload and download capability.Please use it on your staging or development area first.

 Usage
 ==========